 Cake mixing ceremony celebrations at PCTE Group of Institutes

-Ludhiana, November 15, 2019: Cake Mixing ceremony is part of an age-old Christmas tradition and with almost 40 days left for Christmas, PCTE- Institute of Hotel Management and Catering Technology celebrated its cake mixing ceremony in a healthy way without compromising the richness and taste of the Christmas cakes.
+Ludhiana: Cake Mixing ceremony is part of an age-old Christmas tradition, PCTE- Institute of Hotel Management and Catering Technology celebrated its non-alcoholic cake mixing ceremony in a healthy way without compromising the richness and taste of the Christmas cakes.
 The day witnessed students dressed vibrantly, fully excited and exuberant.

-Cake mixing ritual is done all over the world where dry fruits, nuts, etc are mixed with rum, red wine, brandy etc. and was first started in the 17th century in Europe.
+Cake mixing ritual is done all over the world and was first started in the 17th century in Europe.
 During this time lots of fruits and nuts were harvested and prepared for making traditional plum cakes.

-Mr. Anirban Gupta, Dean, PCTE-IHM said that the nuts will be soaked in liquor for 40 days and the end product will be worth waiting for.
-This mixture will be used for making Christmas Cakes and other edible treats for all our students, faculty members, and guests.
-He further added by saying that the occasion was graced with the presence of celebrity chef Ms. Neelu Kaura along with Chef Veena Rai Dhanda, who praised the efforts of the students who participated with full zeal and enthusiasm.
+Mr. Anirban Gupta, Dean, PCTE-IHM said that the mixture will be used for making Christmas Cakes and other edible treats for all our students, faculty members, and guests.
+He further praised the efforts of the students who participated with full zeal and enthusiasm.

 Dr. K.N.S Kang Director General of the college said, “The Festive Season has finally begun and the students and faculty are in full swing.”
-He further added “It is important for the students to be familiar with various religion and culture so that they love and respect all the communities and cultures”.
+He further added “It is important for the students to be familiar with various religions and cultures so that they love and respect all the communities and cultures”.